PromiseGameFi/SocialLoginWallet/SocialAuth/Note.md

 The hardware PassKey Holds and store one of the share.
 A Social login will encrypt the second key.
 Google authentication.
+HardWare Card chip Verification.